sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 The number of test you can possibly plan for most of the systems tends to infinity.
 The stop point is that, in which, the asurance of the quality of the product, has been reached and checked satisfactory by the tests.
 Of course this level is different depending on the nature of the projet: the design of a video streamming home-appliance, usually doesn't need as much testing as the design of an emergency train brake system.

 ## TESTING GOALS

 Specifications/requirements test, checks the design is compliant with the stackholders or interested groups expectations.
 This often is done by means of 'test cases', where the 'tester' evaluates the action of the system for certain inputs, and compares the system outputs, actions and behavior with regart to the expected outputs.

-  The specifications include all the 'functional' features of the system, but they can also include non-functional requiremets, as performance, usability, scalability ...
+  The specifications include all the 'functional' features of the system, but they can also include non-functional requiremets, as performance, usability, scalability, safety, security, availability,manteneability ...

   Specification testing is necesary to asure proper funtionality and behavior.
 But for complex or high-risk projects, it may be not nearly enoght.
 For example it doesn't cover a 'fool-user'.